 This can be demonstrated easily in a simple school experiment.
 Place a thin aluminium strip in between two opposing magnets.

 Apply an electric current through the aluminium foil.

-This motor effect can be used to drive motor
+This motor effect can be used to drive a motor

 See the definition of motors.

-This effect can really be used to drive motors and even motor cars.
+This effect is used to drive electric motors, even cars.